xixi52/discord-canvas/README.md

 ## Easy to use !!

-You want to develop a discord bot using the Discord.js library and you want to integrate nice image in Canvas? discord-canvas is made for you!
-You can create great welcome images, goodbye images and other fun images fully customisable using our many easy-to-use features!
+You want to develop a discord bot using the Discord.js library and you want to integrate nice images in Canvas? discord-canvas is made for you!
+You can create great welcome images, goodbye images and other fun images fully customizable using the many easy-to-use features!

 ## Installation